hortonworks-gallery/hdp22-twitter-demo/README.md

 #####  Run Twitter demo

 #####  Start demo

+Most of the below steps are optional as they were already executed by the setup script above but are useful to understand the components of the demo:

 - (Optional) Review the list of stock symbols whose Twitter mentiones we will be tracking http://en.wikipedia.org/wiki/List_of_S%26P_500_companies